AnanyaPandey/QuarantineUpskill/AWSCloudComputing/5_ELB_ASG.md

  - These can handle millions of requests
  - Latency is less ~100ms
- - Towards internet : NLBs have one IP per zone and support assigning elastic IPs
+ - Towards internet : NLBs have one IP per zone and support assigning elastic IP
+ - we can expose the public IP ( elastic IP ) using the NLB only.
  - NLB not included in aws free tier.
  - Target groups works same as ALB
  - There is no security group for NLB because it forwards the TCP/UDP on port 80